Peter Fonda’s Cause Of Death Was Respiratory Failure Stemming From Lung Cancer

 As reported by The Inquisitr, Fonda had reached near icon status as a counter-culture revolutionary of the 1960s.
 He starred in the cult classic film Easy Rider, as well as hits such as Ulee’s Gold and Dirty Mary, Crazy Larry.

 Though Fonda had not previously disclosed his diagnosis with his fans, The Inquisitr noted that he had recently been in and out of the hospital for his ailment.
-Respiratory failure is particularly common in late stages of lung cancer.
+Respiratory failure is particularly common in the late stages of lung cancer.

-Unfortunately, lung cancer affects one in every 16 people in the United States, and a new diagnosis is made every two and half minutes.
-Though it only accounts for 13 percent of all cancer diagnoses, it is incredibly deadly, claiming the lives of 25 percent of all cancer victims (via Lungevity).
+Unfortunately, lung cancer affects one in every 16 people in the United States, and a new diagnosis is made every two and a half minutes.
+Though it only accounts for 13 percent of all cancer diagnoses, it is incredibly deadly, claiming the lives of 25 percent of all cancer victims, according to Lungevity.

 Though lung cancer can affect anyone, it is most common in smokers.
-Unfortunately, smoking was nearly ubiquitous during the 60s, and Fonda, as a counter-culture rebel in the 60s, was no stranger to cigarettes.
+Unfortunately, smoking was nearly ubiquitous during the ’60s, and Fonda, as a counter-culture rebel in the ’60s, was no stranger to cigarettes.
 That said, the habit was also shared by his sister, actress Jane Fonda, as well as his father, Oscar winner Henry Fonda.
-Old school cool photos can even be seen of Peter Fonda smoking a cigarette while on his motorcycle.
+Old-school cool photos can even be seen of Peter Fonda smoking a cigarette while on his motorcycle.

-However, though Peter may have smoked while younger, he told The Los Angeles Times that he gave up the habit in later years.
+However, though Peter may have smoked while younger, he told the Los Angeles Times that he gave up the habit in later years.

 “Fonda gave up cigarettes and coffee ages ago, and wouldn’t dream of drinking Los Angeles water, much less wash his hair with it–he uses distilled water instead,” the newspaper wrote in a 1997 article.

-Fonda even joked about giving up cigarettes in an article with The Onion A.V.
+Fonda even joked about giving up cigarettes in an article with The A.V.
 Club.
 He said that he didn’t know what to do after he was given a gold engraved lighter by the Canadian Film Industry.

 “Well, I don’t smoke cigarettes,” Fonda confessed he replied, earning some laughter from the audience.